-Office designers, property owners and building facility managers are all focused on creating healthy commercial buildings this year.
-Many businesses plan to return their workforce back to the office by the second or third quarter of 2021.
-IAQ is taking center stage with products designed to boost office safety and ease workers’ worries.
+Office designers, property owners and building facility managers alike are focused on creating healthy commercial building spaces and workplaces this year.
+Many businesses are planning for a full office return by the second or third quarter of 2021.
+And IAQ is taking center stage, with products and solutions designed to boost office safety and ease workers’ worries.

 Commercial buildings have many factors to consider moving forward.
-Two top priorities they should address are:
+Two of the top priorities to address are:

-- The risks associated with reopening workplaces too soon
+- Risks associated with reopening workplaces too soon

 Healthy buildings mean designing better, building better, choosing better materials, regular maintenance AND upgrades for older buildings.
 Creating good IAQ does not look the same for every space. #IAQ https://t.co/aB2PKxVmgi